 Lower risk of Alzheimer's & Dementia

 Normal cognitive function relies on sufficient blood flow to the brain and peripheral nervous system, so cardiovascular diseases and cognitive decline often go hand-in-hand.
-For example, hypertension alters the structure of cerebral blood vessels and impairs blood flow to the brain.
 Poor cerebral blood flow is commonly observed in mice and humans and may contribute to impaired amyloid-beta clearance, thereby accelerating the progression of Alzheimer's disease.

 Boosts mental Clarity

-Two key players in cognitive and mental function are norepinephrine, a hormone and neurotransmitter produced in the brain, and prolactin, a hormone released by the pituitary gland.
+Two key players in cognitive and mental function are norepinephrine, a hormone produced in the brain, and prolactin, a hormone released by the pituitary gland.
 Norepinephrine enhances focus and attention, while prolactin promotes myelin growth, which makes the brain function faster, a critical feature in repairing nerve cell damage.
-When young men stayed in a sauna that was heated to 80°C (176°F) until subjective exhaustion, their norepinephrine levels increased by 310 percent.
-Levels of cortisol, a hormone commonly associated with the stress response, were slightly decreased.

 Inflammation is a critical element of the body's immune response that involves immune cells, cell-signalling proteins, and pro-inflammatory factors.

 However chronic inflammation occurs on the cellular level in response to toxins or other stressors and is often “invisible.”
 It drives many chronic diseases, including cancer, cardiovascular disease, and diabetes.